imxiejie/ThinkVim/README.md

 </div>

-> For some users I write a clie to generate vim configuration called [Jarvim](https://github.com/glepnir/jarvim)
+> For some users I write a cli to generate vim configuration called [Jarvim](https://github.com/glepnir/jarvim)

 ## Features